London Market Report

 Woodstock-Ingersoll

 The next largest region within Greater London is Woodstock-Ingersoll, more or less similar in population and unit sales to St. Thomas and Elgin County.
-Beyond the primary towns of Woodstock and Ingersoll, which are home to just over 50K people, the neighbouring communities of Zorra, East Zorra, Tavistock, and Blandford Blenheim form the remainder of the region.
-It is a unique smaller market, with direct access via the 401 to larger cities such as London to the west and the tri-cities and Brantford to the east.
+Beyond the primary towns of Woodstock and Ingersoll, which are home to just over 50K people, the neighbouring communities of Zorra, East Zorra, Tavistock, and Blandford Blenheim form the remainder of this sub-region within Oxford County and the GLA.
+It is a unique smaller market, with direct access via the 401 and 403 to larger neighbouring cities such as London, Brantford, and the Tri-Cities.

-Woodstock-Ingersoll recorded a median sale price of $637K in the third quarter, down 2% from the prior quarter and more or less flat from a year ago.
-When compared to its trailing 5-year average, the median price is up 10%, outperforming the Greater London Area as a whole.
+Woodstock-Ingersoll recorded an average sale price of $621K in the third quarter, flat from the prior quarter and up 3% year-over-year.
+When compared to its trailing 5-year average, the Q3-2025 average price is now flat and no longer outperforming the Greater London Area as a whole.

 At the start of 2022, inventory levels in Woodstock were critically low, with only about half a month of inventory.
 This supply-demand imbalance is why prices in Woodstock-Ingersoll were up 30% in 2021.
 In 2023, as seen across most regions in Ontario, Woodstock-Ingersoll saw inventory levels grow in the third and fourth quarters, ending the year with close to 5 months of available supply.
-Inventory fell 2 months to start the year but has steadily increased to 4.4 months during the third quarter.
-As experienced broadly across London and the province, properties are taking longer to sell, up 7 days from the spring market at a median listing period of 23 days.
+Inventory grew to start 2025 but declined to balanced territory of 4 months in Q3-2025.
+As experienced broadly across London and the province, properties in Woodstock-Ingersoll are taking longer to sell at 38 days, up 2 days year-over-year and 13 days from the trailing 5-year average.

 Community Overview